Profile

 📦 Storage

-• Keep the leftovers in an airtight container in the fridge for up to one day.
+• Store any leftovers in an airtight container in the fridge and enjoy within 24 hours to keep the freshness and flavour intact.

-• Reheat gently in a pan with a splash of olive oil before serving.
+• Before serving again, gently warm the pasta in a pan with a drizzle of extra virgin olive oil to revive those lovely aromas.

-• Avoid freezing as it can affect the texture of the prawns.
+• Avoid freezing this dish as it can affect the delicate texture of the prawns and the vibrant pistachio flavour.

 🍷 Pairing